Minamata disease: Wastewater treatment

-On 21 October 1959, Chisso was ordered by the Ministry of International Trade and Industry reroute its wastewater drainage from the Minamata River back to Hyakken Harbour, and to speed up the installation of wastewater treatment systems at the factory.
+On 21 October 1959, Chisso was ordered by the Ministry of International Trade and Industry to reroute its wastewater drainage from the Minamata River back to Hyakken Harbour, and to speed up the installation of wastewater treatment systems at the factory.
 Chisso installed a Cyclator purification system on 19 December 1959, and opened it with a special ceremony.
 Chisso's president Kiichi Yoshioka drank a glass of water supposedly treated through the Cyclator to demonstrate that it was safe.
 In fact, the wastewater from the factory, which the company knew still contained mercury and led to Minamata disease when fed to cats, was not being treated through the Cyclator at the time.
 Testimony at a later Niigata Minamata disease trial proved that Chisso knew the Cyclator to be completely ineffective: "The purification tank was installed as a social solution and did nothing to remove organic mercury."

 The deception was successful, and almost all parties affected by Minamata disease were duped into believing that the factory's wastewater had been made safe from December 1959 onward.
 This widespread assumption meant that doctors were not expecting new patients to appear, resulting in numerous problems in the years to follow as the pollution continued.
 In most people's minds, the issue of Minamata disease had been resolved.